FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">Took me a while to figure this mess out.</div><img class="kiwi" src="/assets/kiwis/tired.svg"></blockquote>
 <a></a>

-We could just call it from inside MSYS2 or WSL and everything would be fine, but we would be referring to different SSH configs and you may have *other* tools calling in-turn rsync, so this needs to work outside of MSYS and WSL.
-Let's start by extracting rsync and configuring exposing its `usr/bin/` in `PATH`:
+We could just call it from inside MSYS2 or WSL and everything would be fine, but we would be referring to different SSH configs and you may have *other* tools in turn calling rsync, so this needs to work outside of MSYS and WSL.
+Let's start by extracting rsync and exposing its `usr/bin/` in `PATH`:

 <figure>
 	<img src="PATH.png" alt="Setting the PATH variable for rsync in Windows" />